Friday, April 28, 2023

 Now these are the gifts Christ gave to the church: the apostles, the prophets, the evangelists, and the pastors and teachers.
 Their responsibility is to equip God’s people to do his work and build up the church, the body of Christ.
 Ephesians 4:11- 12 NLT

-For more about daily life in India, check out this blog post from 2019 – Vignettes from the Rooftop.
+For more about daily life on the mission field, check out this blog post from 2019 – Vignettes from the Rooftop.

 Wherever we go, whatever we do, we have the awesome opportunity and privilege to represent our Lord Jesus.
 Our prayer is that you will find joy in your journey, as you represent Jesus in your mission field.